 We're all big fans of buying used items; it's a great way to save money and be environmentally friendly.
-However, there are certain items you should be wary about buying secondhand because some of them may even be hazardous to your health.
+Still, there are certain things you should be wary about buying secondhand because some of them may even be hazardous to your health (or just gross).
 Here's a list:

 - Bike helmets: You may buy a used bicycle helmet that seems brand new, but sometimes the real damage can't be seen.
 Some helmets crack in just one hard blow, so you need to make sure that it hasn't already done so, or it may not be able to absorb the impact of subsequent hits.
 It's best to be safe and buy a new helmet in good condition.

 - Swimsuits: Other than the uncomfortable fact that the previous owner didn't wear underwear with the swimsuit, there's also a lot of stretching that goes on if the suit has been used.
 It can lose its shape over time, so it may be better to purchase a brand-new one.

 - Mattresses and pillows: You don't want to think about what kind of mites are living in a used mattress and pillow — not to mention mold, bacteria, and bodily fluids.
 Further, mattresses have a shelf life of five to seven years, and it won't be able to provide the same quality of comfort and support beyond that, so you might be better off going with new bedding.